milovanderlinden/blackarch-site/_posts/2014-07-01-iso-released.md

-We wanted to say "thank you" to all users and supporters of BlackArch Linux who contributed, donated and motivated us for testings, fixes and improvements.
+We wanted to say "thank you" to all users and supporters of BlackArch who contributed, donated and motivated us for testings, fixes and improvements.